Saturday Morning Astrophysics at Purdue

 Here’s one for the teachers out there.
 A giant balloon, your eyeball and a pearl head pin is all you need to demonstrate a total solar eclipse to scale.
 Pretty cool!

-Subscribe to the SMAP YouTube Channel for more SMAP experiences.
+Subscribe to the SMAP YouTube Channel

 Teachers too!
 Educators, program directors, science administrators, we have you covered.
-Register here and we will notify you of upcoming sessions, videos and latest experiments.
+Register here and we will notify you of upcoming sessions, videos, and latest experiments.

-Teachers for SMAP Selected lessons and activities
+Teachers for SMAP Selected Lessons Classroom Poster PDF

 For information about SMAP, Teachers for SMAP, our lessons and activities, please contact Purdue Physics and Astronomy Outreach Coordinator, Dr. David Sederberg, dsederbe@purdue.edu.